STRONG HEARTS | NATIVE HELP-LINE | NEED TO TALK? CALL 1-844-7NATIVE | click to escape

 Violence is Not Our Tradition

 Violence Against Women is not a Native tradition.
 It was not tolerated and in the rare event that it occurred, it was taken seriously.
-Abuse wasn’t considered a “private family matter.”
+The abuse wasn’t considered a “private family matter.”

 Boarding School Violence